Loan Application Process

 A parent pursuing a PLUS loan must complete the following two steps:

-- Complete the PLUS Application & Master Promissory Note.
-The parent borrower must log in with the FSA ID used to sign the student’s FAFSA.
+- Complete the PLUS Application & Loan Agreement (MPN).
+You, the parent, must log in with your FSA ID that was used to sign the student’s FAFSA.

 View/print instructions prior to completing the application or promissory note.